 The course combines in-depth lectures on individual artists and groups of artists with thematic sessions on topics such as artistic training; exhibition opportunities; the (often gendered) language of art criticism; artists as models; and self-representation.

-Dr Lois Oliver studied English Literature at Cambridge University, and Art History at the Courtauld, where she wrote her doctoral thesis on The Image of the Artist, Paris 1815-1855.
-She worked at the Harvard Art Museums before joining the curatorial team at the V&A and then the National Gallery, where she co-curated the major exhibition Rebels and Martyrs: The Image of the Artist in the Nineteenth Century (2006) and a series of touring exhibitions.
-Currently Curator of Paintings and Sculpture at the Royal Academy, and Associate Professor in art history at the University of Notre Dame in London, Lois is also co-curator of Berthe Morisot: Impressionism and the Eighteenth Century at Dulwich Picture Gallery (31 March-10 September 2023).
-She enjoys writing audio and multimedia tours for clients including the National Gallery, Royal Academy, Royal Collection, and Tate, and has appeared on BBC Radio and TV.
+Dr Lois Oliver studied English Literature at Cambridge University, and History of Art at the Courtauld Institute of Art, completing an MA in Venetian Renaissance Art and writing her doctoral thesis on The Image of the Artist, Paris 1815-1855.
+She worked at the Harvard Art Museums before joining the curatorial team at the V&A and then the National Gallery, where she co-curated the major exhibition Rebels and Martyrs: the Image of the Artist in the Nineteenth Century (2006) and a series of touring exhibitions.
+As Curator at the Royal Academy she recently curated Explorations in Paint (2021) Jock McFadyen: Tourist without a Guidebook (2022), and a complete rehang of the John Madejski Fine Rooms (2023).
+Currently Professor in History of Art at the University of Notre Dame in London, and a Visiting Lecturer at the Courtauld Institute, Lois curated this year’s critically acclaimed exhibition Berthe Morisot: Shaping Impressionism for Dulwich Picture Gallery, in collaboration with the Musée Marmottan Monet, Paris.
+She has written audio and multimedia tours for clients including the National Gallery, Royal Academy, Royal Collection, and Tate, and has appeared on BBC Radio and TV.